 Hope, despair, jubilation; these are just a sample of the range of emotions associated with Championship promotion chasers.
 The long, arduous season provides a whirlwind of up and downs, which culminates with the ultimate prize of Premier League football, or the demoralising prospect of another seasons outside of the top flight.
 Many promoted sides in recent years encountered the plethora of emotions as the result of on field drama, but fans of Watford were brutally tortured with additional off the field issues, and in a period of 37 days, saw their club have 4 different managers at the helm.
+If you are looking for the business history, do visit us.
 When the man to lead the club forward was finally settled upon, the Hornet’s reaped the rewards, and former Serbian international, Slaviša Jokanović, led the club on a remarkable run of results which saw them finish second in the table, thus earning an escape route from the league that had ensnared them since 2007.
 Despite the achievement, the manager was only tied to the club on a year by year basis, and when Jokanović felt the board undervalued him with an unacceptable contract offer, the two parted ways, and the man who had been hailed a hero became the latest of a long line of Watford managerial casualties.
 With the Serb gone, how would the board find a suitable replacement that would appease the fans infuriated by the departure of their long awaited saviour?
+To know more anything related to business visit us.

 The decision was made to bring in former Real Madrid full-back, Quique Sanchez Flores, who since his foray into management had occupied the hot seat at a number of respectable clubs, including Spanish giants, Atletico Madrid.
 The board felt a big name was required to lead the side into another era of sustained Premier League football, and the appointment of Flores was sure to set pulses racing at Vicarage Road.
 Having been appointed at the start of June, Flores walked into a side too good for the Championship, but lacking the quality and depth to maintain a place in the top flight for a number of years to come.
 That said, the club were not without talent, with forward pairing, Troy Deeney and Odion Ighalo smashing an incredible 42 league goals between them in the promotion winning campaign; form they would surely carry into the new year.
 Flores accepted the job knowing that much was to be done, and his new side would need to strengthen if they were to compete against the best sides in English football.
 A number of signings have been made, but has the Spaniard done enough so far to suggest his side can compete, and cope with the demands of top flight football?
 Here we take a look at the Hornet’s summer transfer business, and wherever the new signings will provide the impetus to not only keep Watford’s heads above water, but perhaps to become this seasons Premier League surprise package.